nerohmot/ssd/README.md

 The installer will ask what needs to be installed if one does `$conda install ssd`.

-For the installation of the server side, one needs to supply the root (administrator) password at the command line.
+For the installation of the server side, one needs to supply the root/Administrator password at the command line.

 If one does `$conda install -y ssd` it is presumed that both client- and server-side need installation, however as conda is started as non-root/administrator, the installation script thus **will** prompt to supply the root/administrator password even though the '-y' option was provided.